 Qualified Dividend Income.
-With respect to non-corporate U.S. Holders (i.e., individuals, trusts, and estates), for taxable years beginning before January 1, 2013, dividends that are treated as qualified dividend income ("QDI") are taxable at a maximum tax rate of 15%.
+With respect to non-corporate U.S. Holders (i.e., individuals, trusts, and estates), for individuals earning \$400,000 or less per year or married couples earning \$450,000 or less per year, the maximum individual U.S. federal income tax rate applicable to "qualified dividend income" ("QDI") generally is 15%.
+For individuals earning more than \$400,000 per year or married couples earning more than \$450,000 per year, the maximum U.S. federal income tax rate increases effective January 1, 2013, to 20% for "qualified dividend income."
 Among other requirements, dividends will be treated as QDI if either (i) our common shares are readily tradable on an established securities market in the U.S., or (ii) we are eligible for the benefits of a comprehensive income tax treaty with the U.S. which includes an information exchange program and which is determined to be satisfactory by the Secretary of the U.S. Treasury.
 The income tax treaty between the U.S. and Bermuda (the jurisdiction of our incorporation) does not qualify for these purposes.
-However, it is expected that our common shares are "readily tradable" as a result of being listed on the NYSE, although there can be no assurance that our common shares are "readily tradable" or will continue to be "readily tradable" in the future.
+However, under current administrative guidance, our common shares are "readily tradable" on an established securities market as a result of being listed on the NYSE.

 In addition, for dividends to be treated as QDI, we must not be a PFIC (as discussed below) for either the taxable year in which the dividend was paid or the preceding taxable year.
-We do not believe that we were a PFIC for our prior taxable year and we intend to conduct our business so that we should not be treated as a PFIC for our current taxable year.
-However, we could be treated as a PFIC.
+We do not believe that we were a PFIC for our prior taxable year and we intend to conduct our business so that we should not be treated as a PFIC for our current taxable year or any future taxable year.
+However, because the PFIC determination is highly fact intensive and made at the end of each taxable year, it is possible that we may be a PFIC for the current or any future taxable year.
 Please see the discussion under "-Passive Foreign Investment Company" below.
 Additionally, in order to qualify for QDI treatment, you generally must have held the common shares for more than 60 days during the 121-day period beginning 60 days prior to the ex-dividend date.
 However, your holding period will be reduced for any period during which the risk of loss is diminished.